Gerard Way: 2014–2016: Hesitant Alien

 In May 2014, Way launched his Tumblr-based website where he announced that he had signed to Warner Bros.
 Records as a solo artist and was nearing completion of his first solo album.

 Further to this he announced a new song, "Action Cat", released later in June as a promotional single to his new album and his first solo shows at Reading and Leeds Festivals 2014.
-He later announced another solo performance that took place at Portsmouth’s Wedgewood Rooms on August 20.
-On August 19, Way streamed a new music video for the song "No Shows", released as the first single off the new album on August 19.
+He later announced another solo performance that took place at Portsmouth's Wedgewood Rooms on August 20.
+On August 19, Way released a music video for the song "No Shows", released as the first single off the new album on August 19.
 The album, titled Hesitant Alien, was released on September 30, 2014.

 When Way was asked why he chose to implement the Britpop genre into his music he stated that he enjoyed the energy and style of the music and its scene, and was urged to revive aspects of the genre in America.

 In February and March 2015, Way performed as a solo artist with The Hormones on the main stage of the Australian 2015 Soundwave music festivals, and headlined an additional sideshow in Melbourne.

 In early 2015, it was announced that he would perform at the Boston Calling Music Festival in May 2015.

 On Record Store Day 2016, Way released two exclusive, unreleased tracks from Hesitant Alien titled "Don't Try" and "Pinkish".

-2018–present: Later solo singles
+2018–present: Later solo singles and reunion

-On October 28, 2018, Way released his first major solo single in over two years, titled "Baby You’re a Haunted House".
+On October 26, 2018, Way released his first major solo single in over two years, titled "Baby You're a Haunted House".
 The single features Way's brother and former bandmate, Mikey Way, on bass.
 The official lyric video, featuring four skeleton-masked musicians performing the song, was released on YouTube on the same day.

 On November 15, Way released another single, "Getting Down the Germs", which was co-written with former bandmate Ray Toro.
 The single "gives a peek of where [Way] will be headed musically," according to a statement released by Way.

 On December 14, Way released a third single, "Dasher", which features additional vocals from Lydia Night of The Regrettes.
 The single is a Christmas-themed story about a girl who falls in love with a reindeer as they await to be reunited after a long absence.

 On January 24, 2019, Way released a cover of "Hazy Shade of Winter" by Simon & Garfunkel, once again in collaboration with Toro.
 The song was featured in the trailer for the Netflix television series adaptation of Way's The Umbrella Academy, which was released the same day.
 On February 8, 2019, Way released a cover of "Happy Together" by The Turtles, again featuring Toro.
 The song also appears on The Umbrella Academy.